Decoupled heat and charge rectification as a many-body effect in quantum wires: Model and currents

-where $\nu = R,L=+,-$, the integration is over the wire length, $v_F$ is the Fermi velocity for the linearised dispersion, and $\mathcal{V}(x-y)$ the (screened) electron interaction potential.
-Spin components are not written as all interactions are diagonal in spin but the influence of spin, including polarised and helical systems, will be discussed later.
-As shown in Fig.\ \ref{fig:setup} (a) the system is in contact with reservoirs such that $R$ movers are in equilibrium and share the chemical potential $\mu_R$ with the reservoir on the left, and the $L$ movers share the chemical potential $\mu_L$ with the reservoir on the right.
-The contact to the reservoirs is adiabatic such that incoming particles are fully absorbed.
-The voltage drop is $V = (\mu_R-\mu_L)/e$ where $e$ is the electron charge.
-For $\mu_R\neq\mu_L$ the Fermi momentum is adjusted to $k_F^{R,L} = k_F+(\mu_{R,L}-\mu_0)/\hbar v_F$, where $\mu_0$ is the equilibrium chemical potential.
-The full field operator is $\psi(x) = e^{i k_F^R x} \psi_R(x) + e^{-i k_F^L x} \psi_L(x)$.
-Interactions turn the elementary eigenmodes into collective density wave excitations \cite{Gogolin1998,Giamarchi2007} but $R$ and $L$ movers remain decoupled if we exclude $\pi/k_F$ being commensurate with the crystal lattice.
-We can thus write $H = H_L + H_R$ with $H_\nu$ containing only $\nu$ movers.
+where $\nu = R,L=+,-$, the integration is over the wire length, $v_F$ is the Fermi velocity for the linearised dispersion, and $\mathcal{V}(x-y)$ the (screened) electron interaction.
+Spin is not written since all terms are spin-diagonal but its influence is discussed later.
+As shown in Fig.\ \ref{fig:setup} (a) the $R$ and $L$ movers have the chemical potentials $\mu_{R,L}$ that are set by the emitting reservoirs \cite{Egger1998,Fisher1997,Krive2001,Feldman2005,Braunecker2005,Braunecker2007}.
+The voltage drop is $V = (\mu_R-\mu_L)/e$, with $e$ the electron charge.
+For $\mu_R\neq\mu_L$ the Fermi momentum is adjusted to $k_F^{R,L} = k_F+(\mu_{R,L}-\mu_0)/\hbar v_F$, with $\mu_0$ the equilibrium chemical potential.
+The field operator is $\psi(x) = e^{i k_F^R x} \psi_R(x) + e^{-i k_F^L x} \psi_L(x)$.
+Without interactions the Hamiltonian decouples into $R$ and $L$ moving fermionic modes, providing the condition shown in Fig.\ \ref{fig:setup} (b).
+Such a decoupling persists even with interactions if $\pi/k_F$ is not commensurate with the crystal lattice, and we exclude the latter special cases.
+The low energy eigenmodes become then collective density wave excitations that still are separate $R$ and $L$ movers, albeit both mixing the original $R$ and $L$ movers \cite{Gogolin1998,Giamarchi2007}.
+An appropriate proof of this decoupling can be given through the bosonisation technique which allows us in addition to evaluate all required correlators explicitly.
+This is a standard calculation which we use as a tool to supplement the results, but it is not of primary importance for the discussion otherwise.
+We therefore relegate the details to the Appendix and in the main discussion focus entirely on the resulting physics and its interpretation.
+Through the decoupling of modes we can thus always write $H = H_L + H_R$ with $H_\nu$ containing only $\nu$ moving eigenmodes.
+Scattering on $U(x)$ has the Hamiltonian